Mary Kom: Career

-In May 2021, Mary Kom won her 7th medal at the Asian Championships but lost the women's 51kg final on Sunday to Nazym Kazaibay.
+In May 2021, Mary Kom won her 7th medal at the Asian Championships but lost the women's 51 kg final on Sunday to Nazym Kyzaibay.
 Kom won her first medal at the tournament in 2003.

 In the Asian Boxing Olympic Qualifying rounds held in August 2021, Kom lost to China's Chang Yuan in a semi-final.

 Super Fight League

 Kom appeared on the final episode of the Super Fight League's mixed martial arts reality show – SFL Challengers.
 During this time Kom was in talks with owners Raj Kundra and Sanjay Dutt to work with the SFL in some manner other than being a fighter.

 On 24 September 2012, the Super Fight League announced that Kom would serve as the SFL's brand ambassador.